medinari/medinari/README.md

-# 👋 Welcome to Ricardo A. Orbegozo Medina's GitHub Profile
+# 👋 Welcome to Ricardo A.O.
+Medina's GitHub Profile

 ## 🧬 About Me
 I am a **veterinarian, immunologist, and bioinformatics enthusiast** with a multidisciplinary background in biology, molecular biotechnology, and microbial research.
 With over eight years of experience in academia and research institutions, I specialize in **immunology**, **vaccine development**, and **bioinformatics**, leveraging both experimental and computational methods.